 When lead singer David Lee Roth left Van Halen in 1985, it fractured one of rock's most rabid fan bases.
 While some VH fans continued to pledge their allegiance to the band, an equal amount picked up their flags and took them over to Camp DLR.
-At the time of the split, I was part of that latter group.
-When Van Halen announced that their new vocalist would be Sammy Hagar, the former Montrose singer and a successful solo artist in his own right, my fifteen-year-old self's reaction was something along the lines of:
+At the time of the split, I was part of that latter group, especially after Van Halen announced that their new vocalist would be Sammy Hagar, the former Montrose singer and a successful solo artist in his own right.
+My fifteen-year-old self's reaction to this news was something along the lines of:

 They hired who?
 The 'I Can't Drive 55' guy?
 I hate that f**kin' song!
 F*** that guy!
-That band is dead to me now!"— Me, circa 1986
+That band is dead to me now!"

 ...and with that, I walked away from Van Halen fandom for more than a quarter century.